What to do in Strasbourg? – TOP 25 must-sees

 Go and greet the storks at the Parc de l’Orangerie

 The Parc de l’Orangerie is the park where the citizens of Strasbourg meet to go jogging, take a walk with their family or have a picnic with friends.
 It is the oldest and largest park in the city: with its 26 hectares, it is indeed a beautiful green space!
-The park is pleasant, with playgrounds for children, a small lake where it is possible to take a boat ride and ping-pong tables.
+Parc de l’Orangerie is a pleasant park with play areas for children, a small lake where you can take a boat ride, and ping-pong tables.
 As a bonus, you can easily see the famous Alsatian storks!
+Another option is Strasbourg’s Jardin Botanique, a small haven of peace…

 park-orangery-strasbourg